tysonjens/Churn-Prevention/group.md

 your predictions.

 5. Discuss the validity of your model.
 Issues such as leakage.
-For more on leakege, see [this essay on Kaggle](https://www.kaggle.com/wiki/Leakage), and this paper: [Leakage in Data
+For more on leakage, see [this essay on Kaggle](https://www.kaggle.com/wiki/Leakage), and this paper: [Leakage in Data
 Mining: Formulation, Detection, and Avoidance](https://www.cs.umb.edu/~ding/history/470_670_fall_2011/papers/cs670_Tran_PreferredPaper_LeakingInDataMining.pdf).